What is the goal of the FOUR PAWS #SaddestBears 'campaign'?

 How does FOUR PAWS decide which bears to rescue?

-The list of bears waiting to be rescued or placed in our sanctuaries is very long.
+FOUR PAWS regularly receives requests to help bears in need.
 The decision which bears to rescue depends on several factors and is a result of consideration and evaluation of the animals’ living circumstances, capacity in our sanctuaries, the political and legislative situation as well as available resources and contacts of FOUR PAWS in the country where the bear is kept.

 Do you get the bears for free?